Number Reputation Resources

 STIR/SHAKEN is utilized to verify the identity of the calling party and its authorization to deliver traffic across the phone numbers displayed.

-The Scoring Behind the Label
+The Analytics Behind The Label

 The algorithms driving reputational analytics will vary across mobile networks, but overall, risk ratings are the raw perception data driving the presentation of the call labels themselves.